What is Earth Hour?

 Is Earth Hour an annual event?

-Earth Hour is more than annual event – it is a movement that culminates in an hour of inspiration across the world held towards the end of March each year.
+Earth Hour is more than an annual event – it is a movement that culminates in an hour of inspiration across the world held towards the end of March each year.

 What exactly has Earth Hour achieved before launching Earth Hour Blue?